center-for-threat-informed-defense/insider-threat-ttp-kb/docs/ohi.rst

 Current OHI's
 --------------
-* Did person under investigation had elevated privileges?
+* Did the person under investigation have elevated privileges?
 * Was the individual subject to enhances monitoring at time of inicident?
 * Were they a teleworker/remote worker?